 Today’s reading from 1 Nephi 7-10 reminds me of the Dr. Seuss book, Green Eggs and Ham.
 In this case however, it is the patriarch-prophet Lehi who is desirous that his family partake of the fruit of the tree of life.
 He experiences the sweetness and joy of the fruit of the tree of life and he wants his loved ones to “partake of the fruit” and experience the same happiness that it brought him.

-This is the same reason that I put so much effort into creating the Book of Mormon Translation Challenge and all of the resources associated with it.
+This is the same reason that I put so much effort into creating the Book of Mormon Translation Challenge.
 I love the Book of Mormon!
-Every time that I read it I feel the same way that Lehi feels when he describes the fruit from the Tree of Life: “desirable to make one happy”, “sweet”, “filled my soul with exceedingly great joy”, “desirable”.
+Every time that I read it I feel the same way that Lehi felt when he describes the fruit from the Tree of Life: “desirable to make one happy”, “sweet”, “filled my soul with exceedingly great joy”, “desirable“.

 Lehi eats of the fruit of the Tree of Life